-Normally a project team is a group of people and you won’t be working alone.
-The team management part is often the hardest part of the project, especially if you haven’t had to lead a team in the past.
-Managing their time and workload can be tricky too, as most of your project team members won’t work solely on your project.
-They will have day jobs and may be involved in other projects at the same time.
+Managing the project team’s time and workload can be tricky too, as, usually, most of the project team members don’t work solely on one project.
+They often have day jobs and may be involved in other projects at the same time.

-When you know what individuals you need it becomes a lot easier to do your resource planning, which should help you balance those peaks and troughs of availability in the team.
+If you, as a project manager, know what individuals you need for your project it could be a lot easier to do your resource planning, which should help you balance those peaks and troughs of availability in the team.
 Spend some time thinking through the different skill sets that you need and the kind of tasks that are required for the project, regardless of the project complexity and type.

 Even at this early stage, you can still get a good idea of who needs to be involved.
 You’ll have to work out who is needed on the project at what times, based on your project schedule.
 You’ll need to bring in different types of subject matter experts at different times, and each one will have to know enough about the project’s objectives to get their part done successfully.

-If you don’t have enough cash for your project then you won’t be able to get everything done.
+If you don’t have enough finances for your project then you won’t be able to get everything done.
 It’s that simple: the budget funds the work and when it runs out the work has to stop.
 If they want the project to be completed successfully then it needs to be adequately funded.

 You’ll need to know how much money you are spending because it helps you establish whether you are on track or not.
 Project management software like Schedule Reader will let you easily see what tasks have been completed so you can link that back to your spending and work out if you are progressing as planned.

-· Software licenses
+- Software licenses

-· Hardware like technical infrastructure such as cabling or switches for the IT equipment
+- Hardware like technical infrastructure such as cabling or switches for the IT equipment

-· Equipment or machinery (which you might hire for the life of the project or buy)
+- Equipment or machinery (which you might hire for the life of the project or buy)

-· Property (again, it might be something you hire for the project such as a temporary cabin on a building site).
+- Property (again, it might be something you hire for the project such as a temporary cabin on a building site).